 Will the contractor provide you with a copy of the contractor form at the time of bidding?

-You will want to review the construction contract in detail.
-You will want to have sufficient time to ask for clarifications and revisions to the contract if necessary and if you decide to go with that contractor.
-Remember, there every contractual term is negotiable.
+You should review the construction contract in detail.
+Take sufficient time to ask for clarifications and revisions to the contract if necessary.
+And if you decide to go with that contractor remember that contractual term is negotiable.

 Murdock Law believes homeowners should select a contractor with a solid track record of well-executed projects on numerous types of projects.
-You want to have the confidence that the contractor can deliver great results for your project.
+You want to be confident that the contractor can deliver great results for your project.
 Low price alone will not ensure a successful project as there could be bid errors or signs that the contractor is cutting corners.

 After performing your due diligence, trust your gut.
 Is the contractor responsive to your questions?
 Do you feel comfortable that you are able to communicate with that contractor?